La grazia: Filming

 Sorrentino had scouted locations throughout Piedmont prior to filming.
 Principal photography began in Turin in March 2025.
 Filming took place at the Castello del Valentino, the Moncalieri Castle, the Palazzo Chiablese, the Polytechnic University of Turin, the Accademia delle Scienze di Torino, the Museo Egizio, and the Tesoriera bowling alley.
 Filming also took place at the Piazza di Spagna in Rome.
 Filming was completed by early May 2025.

 Release

 In February 2025, Mubi acquired worldwide rights to the film, excluding Italy; the company will distribute in North and Latin America, the U.K., Ireland, Germany, Austria, the Benelux, Spain, Turkey, India, Australia, and New Zealand, with their subsidiary The Match Factory handling sales elsewhere.

 During a Q&A session at SXSW London in June 2025, Efe Cakarel, CEO of Mubi, hinted towards La grazia premiering at the 82nd Venice International Film Festival.
 This news was confirmed in July 2025, with La grazia announced as the festival's opening film; it premiered in competition for the Golden Lion on 27 August 2025.
-The film will also be screened at the New York Film Festival and the BFI London Film Festival.
-It will later receive a theatrical release in Italy on 15 January 2026.
+The film also screened at the New York Film Festival and the BFI London Film Festival.
+It received a theatrical release in Italy on 15 January 2026.